ervinne13/gg-basic-web-frontend-development/modules/css/css-layout-responsive.md

 ```

 Nicely done, now we just have to stitch in everything and we should be able to finish our portfolio!

+## Next Session

+You now have two options.
+Build your portfolio right away (just find a good place to upload your assets), or learn webpack first to be able to properly handle your assets and better organize your code.
+With our limited time though, we can only really explore an introduction to webpack.
+So for now, lets do our project the way we know how to do it.

+[Click here](/modules/project/portfolio-static.md) to proceed to finalizing our project.